sandersaares/video-latency-toolkit/Readme.md

 Clock synchronization between generator and interpreter is assumed.
 Results will be invalid if time is out of sync.

-There is built-in support for automatic clock synchronization by referencing a deployed instance of [dash-timeserver](https://github.com/sandersaares/dash-timeserver).
+There is built-in support for automatic clock synchronization by:

+1. Referencing a deployed instance of [dash-timeserver](https://github.com/sandersaares/dash-timeserver).
+2. Or specifying an NTP server with the URL `ntp://ntp.example.com`.

 Alternatively, running both apps on the same PC can yield acceptable results (though may be logically difficult).